Introduction to Hadoop Architecture

 - The placement of replicas is a critical task in Hadoop for reliability and performance.
 All the different data blocks are placed on other racks.
 The implementation of replica placement can be done as per reliability, availability and network bandwidth utilization.
 The cluster of computers can be spread across different frames.
 Not more than two nodes can be placed on the same rack.
 The third replica should be placed on a separate shelf to ensure more reliability of data.

-- The two nodes on rack communicate through different switches.
+- The two nodes on the rack communicate through different switches.
 The name node has the rack id for each data node.
 But placing all nodes on other shelves prevents loss of any data and allows bandwidth usage from multiple frames.
 It also cuts the inter-rack traffic and improves performance.
 Also, the chance of rack failure is significantly less as compared to that of node failure.
 It reduces the aggregate network bandwidth when data is being read from two unique racks rather than three.

 Map Reduce is used for the processing of data which is stored on HDFS.
 It writes distributed data across distributed applications which ensures efficient processing of large amounts of data.
-They process on large clusters and require commodity which is reliable and fault-tolerant.
+They process on large clusters and require a commodity which is reliable and fault-tolerant.
 The core of Map-reduce can be three operations like mapping, collecting pairs, and shuffling the resulting data.

 Conclusion – Hadoop Architecture